 Our goal is to assist you in planning for your own benefit and protection as well as the benefit and protection of your family or others.
 We know how good planning can impact an inheritance so it will be a blessing and not a curse.

 Who will take care of you and your property if you lose your capacity?
-Planning for the possibility of incapacity is important and the decisions you make (or fail to make) can significantly affect not only but also your family.
-For instance, you can specify who you will authorize to be your agent manage your property, and doing so might avoid bickering or fighting between your children.
+Planning for the possibility of incapacity is important and the decisions you make (or fail to make) can significantly affect not only you but also your family.
+For instance, you can specify who you will authorize to be the agent to manage your property, and doing so might avoid bickering or fighting between your children.
 You can also specify who you will authorize to make healthcare decisions for you if you become incapable of making them for yourself.

-Our attorneys are experienced in handling sophisticated planning techniques and know the importance of estate planning instruments that are clear, unambiguous, and yet flexible to accommodate changed circumstances (if that is a concern).
-They also understand how estate planning techniques and strategies may assist in protecting your property from creditors’ claims.
+Or attorneys are experienced in handling sophisticated planning techniques and know the importance of estate planning instruments that are clear, unambiguous, yet flexible to accommodate changed circumstances (if that is a concern).
+They also understand how estate planning techniques and strategies may assist in protecting your property from creditors' claims.